randomboi404/eww/README.md

    matugen image /path/to/wallpaper
 ```

+Open eww.scss file and replace the hardcoded @import as per your username.

 Run `eww daemon` to load the daemon and then run the following to open the bar and widgets:

 ```bash